 This is another author who I'm a big fan of.
 Here's Publisher's Weekly's review:

 "In the absorbing latest from Yates (Leave Myself Behind), an Illinois piano teacher whose virtuoso career ended prematurely attempts to reconnect with her family after years of anguish and loss.
 Quirky, intimidating septuagenarian Hester Parker tells her story in retrospect.
 Early in her marriage, she derives pleasure from the music of her violinist husband, Arthur Donovan, and her two sons, Jeremy and Paul, both accomplished musicians.
 But despite an outstanding intellect, daughter Caitlin fails to inherit the family genius and suffers the plight of an outsider.
 A tragedy proves to have more consequences than meet the eye, and Hester's marriage dissolves, leaving her alone in her imposing Victorian home.
 Cut to the present, when quiet college student Alex rents her upstairs apartment, the two develop an attachment that helps both come to terms with their plights, yet threatens what Hester holds most dear.
-Yates's family melodrama brims with quiet intensity
+Yates's family melodrama brims with quiet intensity."

 As I look back at all of the choices there seems to be a recurring theme of people in major life transitions, which are at times violent, shocking, emotional, sometimes even provocative.
 Which is strange because that is exactly where I am at in my own life: a time of major transition.
 Interesting observation (for me I suppose).
 I hope this sentence isn't offputing for anyone because each and every one of these books is beautiful and uplifting in their own unique way.
 But they are complicated stories of complicated characters, sometimes real sometimes not.
 But all of the books have a classic "Odyssey" theme.
 Please try!

+Happy Reading!
 Please let me hear from you.
 You can comment on this entry (see below "Comments") or sign up as a follower of my blog.

 I am a online bookseller.
 I invite you to visit my website to see more about my book passion: www.jmvintage.com.